Grammarsalad/EE_Crafting/Log.md

 TO DO 39: ADD_ICONS: incorporate mage vs. priest scrolls (for learning), and add more stores

+2021-07-31

+- Wand of fog

+- Wand of Freshness

+-

+2021-07-29

+- missing_wands: Started transfering stuff from below from missing_items to missing_wands

 2021-07-25

 - missing_items: Wand of wonder text updates and added anims